sponugupaty/sponugupaty.github.io/_posts/2020-06-13-Behavioural.md

     -  frame it in the context of a mutual purpose that the boss already cares about
   - Show respect before dissent
   - Ask for — and earn — permission to disagree.

+## Talk about a situation where you remotely influenced stakeholders
+## Tell me about a time when you proceeded to deal with an issue without your bosses OK.
+## Please tell me about a time when you had a project in trouble and how you handled it.
+## Tell me about a time when you innovated to simplify a process
+## Talk about a project, where you had to take a difficult decision
+## A time when you took a calculated risk, pushed through with it and succeeded.
+##